PoisotLab/ms_betacov_mapping/README.md

 ## The phylogeographic regions of hosts and their viruses overlap

-Despite the difference in evolutionary distinctiveness globally, there are reasons to expect that the phylogeography of bats and betacoronaviruses should show some degree of congruence [@VanBrussel2022ZooDis; @Letko2020BatVir].
+Despite differences in hotspots of evolutionary distinctiveness, there are reasons to expect that the phylogeography of bats and betacoronaviruses should show some degree of congruence [@VanBrussel2022ZooDis; @Letko2020BatVir].
 In particular, this should be the case if viruses can circulate among hosts and